DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-winforms/viewing-and-navigating/use-the-hand-tool-in-print-preview.md

 ---
 title: Use the Hand Tool in Print Preview
 ---
+# Use the Hand Tool in Print Preview
 The **Hand Tool** enables you to scroll content by dragging the document instead of using scrollbars.

 To activate the **Hand Tool**, click the **Hand Tool** ![previewButtonHand](../../../../images/Img7263.png) button on the toolbar.